stonepros/stone/doc/releases/cuttlefish.rst

 ---------

 * There is one known problem with mon upgrades from bobtail.
-If the ceph-mon conversion on startup is aborted or fails for some reason, we do not correctly error out, but instead continue with (in certain cases) odd results.
+If the stone-mon conversion on startup is aborted or fails for some reason, we do not correctly error out, but instead continue with (in certain cases) odd results.
 Please be careful if you have to restart the mons during the upgrade.
 A 0.61.4 release with a fix will be out shortly.